Spider-view: “The Secrets of Spider-Man”

 —by Nathan on March 27, 2021—

 Our good friend Peter Parker has been through a lot over the past few issues we’ve examined.
-On the plus side, he finally married his longtime friend and fiance, Mary Jane Watson in a celebratory annual by David Micheline.
+On the plus side, he finally married his longtime friend and fiance, Mary Jane Watson in a celebratory annual by David Michelinie.
 On the more negative end of things, shortly after the wedding, Peter was unceremoniously shot and buried by longtime enemy (and not fiance) Kraven the Hunter, courtesy of a crossover arc from J.M.
 DeMatteis.
 Poor Petey’s been landed emotional blow after blow, for better or worse.

 We could all use a little breather from the insanity, couldn’t we?

 Enter this little palate-cleanser, the third Web of Spider-Man annual.
 When researching issues to write about, I recall being a little surprised to find a distinct lack of title for this issue.
 Databases proudly plastered titles for practically every issue or arc I examined...but this was an outlier.
 Upon examining the issue, I found out why: this WSM annual isn’t really a story.
-It’s more biographical in nature, a snapshot at who our friendly web-swinging wonder is and an examination of the world around him.
+It’s more biographical in nature, a snapshot of who our friendly web-swinging wonder is and an examination of the world around him.
 It’s divided into segments, which is where I drew this post’s title from.
 “Spider-view: Web of Spider-Man Annual #3” just didn’t cut it for me.

 While Petey takes a load off after his recent (mis)adventures, why don’t we settle back and see what this issue explores.